freedomofpress/securedrop/docs/upgrade/xenial_upgrade_in_place.rst

 .. warning::
-  In order to successfully upgrade your SecureDrop instance, it is of critical importance that your *Admin Workstation* and your servers use SecureDrop 0.12.0.
-Older releases of SecureDrop do not not support Ubuntu 16.04.
+  In order to successfully upgrade your SecureDrop instance, it is of critical importance that your *Admin Workstation* and your servers use SecureDrop 0.12.1.
+Releases before the 0.12 series do not not support Ubuntu 16.04.

 We expect that the upgrade should take under 8 hours to complete, but recommend